Event aggregation and collection using Linux Azure Diagnostics

 When you're running an Azure Service Fabric cluster, it's a good idea to collect the logs from all the nodes in a central location.
 Having the logs in a central location helps you analyze and troubleshoot issues in your cluster, or issues in the applications and services running in that cluster.

 One way to upload and collect logs is to use the Linux Azure Diagnostics (LAD) extension, which uploads logs to Azure Storage, and also has the option to send logs to Azure Application Insights or Event Hubs.
-You can also use an external process to read the events from storage and place them in an analysis platform product, such as Log Analytics or another log-parsing solution.
+You can also use an external process to read the events from storage and place them in an analysis platform product, such as Azure Monitor logs or another log-parsing solution.

 Log and event sources